GeorgiiIgnatenko/ascii-snake/README.md

 # ascii-snake

-Simple snake game with menu and setting.
+Simple snake game with menu and settings.
 Written on c++ with ncurses.

 1. sudo apt update && sudo apt upgrade